arsperger/docker-debian/README.md

 # About

-Dockerfile to build a debian:jessie baseimage with a couple of extra packages.
+Dockerfile to build a debian:stretch baseimage with a couple of extra packages.

-The image is built on top of the `debian:jessie` image and installs the following extra packages:
+The image is built on top of the `debian:stretch` image and installs the following extra packages:

 - `vim.tiny`
 - `wget`